erikgrinaker/toydb/docs/README.md

 * ***`count`***: maximum number of rows to return.
 Must be a constant integer expression.

 * ***`start`***: number of rows to skip.
 Must be a constant integer expression.

+Join types:

+* `CROSS JOIN`: returns the Carthesian product of the joined tables.

 #### Example